ryantd42/NY-Legislative-Git/2023/S1755C-2023/bill.md

- Introduced  by  Sen. SANDERS -- read twice and ordered printed, and when printed to be  committed  to  the  Committee  on  Banks  --  committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee
+ Introduced  by  Sen. SANDERS -- read twice and ordered printed, and when printed to be  committed  to  the  Committee  on  Banks  --  committee discharged, bill amended, ordered reprinted as amended and recommitted to  said  committee  --  reported  favorably  from  said committee and committed to the Committee on Finance --  committee  discharged,  bill amended,  ordered reprinted as amended and recommitted to said commit- tee

- AN  ACT  establishing  a  commission to determine what benefits a public bank or network of public banks owned by the state of New York or by a public authority constituted by the state of New York can provide; and providing for the repeal of such provisions upon expiration thereof
+ AN ACT establishing a commission to determine  what  benefits  a  public bank or network of public banks owned by the state of New York or by a public  authority  constituted  by  the state of New York can provide;
+  making an appropriation therefor; and providing for the repeal of such provisions upon expiration thereof

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS: